 - 2008: Nine months in Reading, then three months working at Linotype in Bad Homburg.
 During these three months, I began commuting between Offenbach (near Bad Homburg) and Berlin.

-- 2009: 12 Months of working at Linotype, including 10 months commuting between Offenbach and Berlin, with stops in Darmstadt, too—where I taught from March–July and October–December.
-Since November, living full-time in Berlin, with one trip per week to Bad Homburg and Darmstadt.
+- 2009: Twelve months of working at Linotype, including ten months commuting between Offenbach and Berlin, with stops in Darmstadt, too—where I taught from March–July and October–December.
+Since November, I’ve been living in Berlin full-time, with just one trip per week to Bad Homburg and Darmstadt.

 - Winner: 2009.
 The MATD program kicked ass, but living in Berlin trumps living in Reading.
 Although, I spent more total hours in Reading during 2008 than I spent in Berlin during 2009.